0 Helpful / 3 Not

 late july 2010: construction affecting the course. several tees or baskets moved.

-Other Thoughts: This gorgeous course is located on the ski hills of the Teton Village Ski Resort.
+This gorgeous course is located on the ski hills of the Teton Village Ski Resort.
 If you are here, you're probably on vacation and there are plenty of other great activities available nearby.
 You will definitely want to take advantage of them because you probably won't want to play this course over and over again.

 As Danger noted in his (great) review below, it is obvious that this course was designed purely with the last 3 downhill holes in mind.
 The first 7 play straight uphill (except #5) on open fairways.
 Uphill distance is the only challenge.
 Most of the baskets are in the wide open or somewhat close to a tree line.
 Hole 5 is the most interesting of the first 7: a slight downhill through a pair of trees about 25' from the tee.